Grab a cuppa dads, this is going to be a long article.

 Why She May Not Want Sex #3: She’s Suffering From Depression

-If your partner is suffering from depression, this can affect her mood, energy and sex drive.
-Unfortunately, post natal depression does affect many women, so if your partner is suffering from depression or you suspect she may be, it might be time to get some professional help and advice.
+Unfortunately, postnatal depression does affect many women, so if your partner is suffering from depression or you suspect she may be, it might be time to get some professional help and advice.

 Why She May Not Want Sex #4: She’s Afraid of Painful Sex

 Unfortunately, some births don’t work out as we hoped.

 Childbirth can leave women in physical pain or with damage to the most delicate, feminine parts of their bodies.

 Many weeks or even months may pass, with her being fearful of stirring up any damage, let alone worrying about how it all looks after the birth.

 These fears alone can be enough to shut up shop.